ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/adapter-def.rst

 has its own "Adapter" section, identified by a unique "Name".

+All adapters that are defined in the *ClusterConfig.json* file run on every node in the cluster.

 Application pipelines define
 :ref:`adapter message bindings<adapter-binding-config-ref>`
 that define how to process messages in the pipeline.